Interested in learning how to stop chickens from pecking each other? You’ve come to the right place.

 Another thing you can do is to distract the bully.
-You can squirt her with a hose, toss rocks in her direction, or any other safe techniques when she starts up with her nonsense.
+You can squirt her with a hose, toss pebbles in her direction, or any other safe techniques when she starts up with her nonsense.
 Of course, you’ll have to actually witness the bullying behavior for this to be effective, so that can be limiting in and of itself.

 7. Prevent and Eliminate Overcrowding

 If you’ve ever ridden a subway in New York City, you probably know how stressful it can be to be packed shoulder to shoulder with other people.
 The same goes for chickens that are jammed tight into a coop.
-Make sure your chickens have some wiggle room, which will help them feel a bit more comfortable and less willing to fight with each other.
+Make sure your chickens have some wiggle room, which will help them feel a bit more comfortable and less likely to fight with each other.

 Often, adding some additional feed (this herbal chicken feed for layers is a great option!) or making sure there is adequate space in your housing systems is all it takes to improve the appearance of feathers and enhance your chickens’ overall well-being after a period of feather pecking.

 You’ll also want to be sure there are enough feeders and waterers for all your birds.
 If they have to fight for food and water, they will not only peck at each other but they may also not get proper nutrients.